-This contribution proposes to correct the semantics of the film grain characteristics SEI message to support bit depths greater than 8 bits.
+This contribution proposed corrections for the semantics of the film grain characteristics SEI message to support bit depths greater than 8 bits.

 Film grain characteristics syntax limits values for intensity_interval_lower_bound[ c ][ i ] and intensity_interval_lower_bound[ c ][ i ] to the range 0 to 255, inclusive.

-intensity_interval_lower_bound[ c ][ i ] and intensity_interval_lower_bound[ c ][ i ] define luma sample value intervals.
+It was reported that intensity_interval_lower_bound[ c ][ i ] and intensity_interval_lower_bound[ c ][ i ] define luma sample value intervals.
 Luma samples having a value within each interval are modified by the film grain generation process according to interval-specific parameters.
 Luma samples having a value that does not fall into any of the defined intervals are not modified by the film grain generation process.
 Thus, for a 10-bit picture, for example, the luma samples having a value greater than 255 are not modified by the film grain generation process.

-(Note that the FGC SEI example software described in JCTVC-AM0023, JCTVC-AN0022, and JVET-R0359 for AVC, HEVC, and VVC, respectively, are consistent with the semantics proposed below.)
+(It was said that the FGC SEI example software described in JCTVC-AM0023, JCTVC-AN0022, and JVET-R0359 for AVC, HEVC, and VVC, respectively, are reportedly consistent with the semantics proposed below.)

-The proposal does not change syntax, just adapts the parameters to apply to non-8-bit video.
+The proposal does not change syntax, but adapts the parameters to apply to non-8-bit video.

-It was remarked that this seems backward compatible, as prior systems that pay attention to the SEI message would probably just ignore the message if they have not made this adjustment for themselves.
+It was remarked that the proposal to change semantics for non-8-bit video seemed backward compatible, as prior systems that pay attention to the SEI message would probably just ignore the message if they have not made this adjustment for themselves.

-The proposal is to modify the film grain characteristics SEI message semantics (In HEVC D.3.13 and AVC D.2.19) as follows (modifications are highlighted in yellow):
+The proposal was to modify the film grain characteristics SEI message semantics (In HEVC D.3.13 and AVC D.2.19) as follows (modifications are highlighted in yellow):

 Depending on the value of film_grain_model_id, the selection of the sets of model values is specified as follows: